rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ![alt text](image-1.png)
 **Figure 2:** GPU SOL section of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).

-We can see that the memory is heavily used.
-This begs the question, are we using it effectively ?
-Let's go to the memory workload analysis and dissect some elements
+We can see that both the memory and compute pipelines are heavily used.
+This begs the question, are we using them effectively ?
+Let's go to the memory workload analysis first and dissect some elements.

 ![alt text](image-3.png)
 **Figure 3:** Memory workload analysis of [sample-1.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-1.ncu-rep).